Skip to main content

 This network focuses on clinical research and does not generally support clinical care outside of research activities.
 To learn about other rare diseases, please visit the Genetic and Rare Diseases Information Center (GARD), which is an NIH program that helps the public find reliable information about rare and genetic diseases.
 Their staff are specialists.
 Contact them at 1-888-205-2311 or email GARDinfo@nih.gov.

-All Diseases > Hurler Syndrome
+All Diseases > Hurler syndrome

-Hurler Syndrome (MPS I)
+Hurler syndrome (MPS I)

 Alternative Names: Mucopolysaccharidosis Type I-H (MPS IH); Alpha-L-Iduronidase Deficiency (IDUA Deficiency)